Free CNA Practice Test 2026 Official State and National Nurse Aide Exams

 3. HDMASTER CNA Exam

-The knowledge test proctor will log you into the computer to take the knowledge test and give instructions for navigating the screen on the computer.
-You will have up to ninety (90) minutes to complete the 75-question knowledge test.
-You will be warned when fifteen (15) minutes remain.
-You may not ask questions about the content of the knowledge test such as, “What does this question mean?”
-You must have a score of 77% or better to pass the knowledge portion of the test.
+You may not ask questions about the content of the knowledge test, such as, “What does this question mean?”
+You must score 77% or better to pass the knowledge portion of the test.
 All test materials must remain in the testing room when you exit.
-Anyone who takes or tries to take materials or information from the testing room is subject to prosecution, their test will be scored as a failure and
+Anyone who takes or tries to take materials or information from the testing room is subject to prosecution; their test will be scored as a failure, and they will be reported.

 Test Content